nat13lla/Streamlit_project/README.md

 # Streamlit Task Manager App
 > By Natalie Coyle and Iqra Finiin

 This is a simple task manager application built using Streamlit, a Python library for building interactive web applications.
-The app allows users to input task names and due dates, which are then displayed on a checkbox list.
+The app allows users to input task names, due dates, the priority of the task and the category, which are then displayed on a checkbox list.
+We colour - coded the priority and category for visible categorisation.

 ## Features